idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

-In the student project presentation, we focused on the project \"Health of Intestinal Microflora during the Perioperative Period\", and discussed the technical details with the iGEM teams from Southern University of Science and Technology and National University of Defense Technology.
+In the student project presentation, we focused on the project \"Health of Intestinal Microflora during the Perioperative Period\", and discussed the technical details with the iDEC teams from Southern University of Science and Technology and National University of Defense Technology.
 For \"safety verification of engineering bacteria\", the team from Southern University of Science and Technology shared its